spdk/spdk/doc/bdev.md

 or vhost-scsi controllers.
 This section will describe how to configure block devices for the SPDK bdev drivers included with SPDK.

+The SPDK configuration file is specified in the `spdk_app_opts` structure when you initialize your SPDK application and there are examples in the `etc/` directory in the [SPDK repo](https://github.com/spdk/spdk/).

 ## NVMe

 The SPDK nvme bdev driver provides SPDK block layer access to NVMe SSDs via the SPDK userspace